 (As of June 2017 many consulates will no longer accept travel insurance for the visa application.
 Please check with your consulate or opt for one of the insurance options below)

 In hindsight, which Medical Coverage would we have chosen?

 Oh if only I knew then what I know now!

 How many times has that phrase come to haunt us?

 After living in Spain for 1 year, it was time for us to apply for our Spanish resident card renewal.
-As part of this process we needed to again show proof of finances as well as Medical Coverage.
-We started to do more research on Medical Coverage here in Spain and found it to be much more affordable than the US options.
+As part of this process we needed to again show proof of finances as well as Medical Insurance Coverage.
+We started to do more research on Spanish Health Insurance for expats and found it to be much more affordable than the US options.
 We decided not to renew our Travel Insurance and instead purchase Medical Insurance from one of the Spanish Insurance companies.

 Again we reached out to several and received quotes for our family of 4.
 To receive a quote for coverage, all they needed was our birth dates and passport numbers (or NIE number).
 Of course you still have the varieties of coverage from your basic coverage to the mac daddy full hospitalization as well as various deductibles, in network, out of network etc.

 We received price quotes for our family of 4 ranging from €45 – €220 per month ($62 – $300, depending on exchange rate).
 If you opt for a quarterly, bi-annual or yearly contract, you may also receive discounts.
 I think the Annual contract for full coverage with dental, travel and hospitalization was about €2200 per year (~$3025).
 This is a far cry from the prices quoted to us by many of the US companies, and we didn’t need to go to the ends of the earth to prove we were in good health.

 What did we choose for our health insurance in Spain?